Ooo, I was afraid you'd say that.

 ~Robear Dyer (PA Bear) ~ MS MVP (IE, Mail, Security, Windows & Update Services) since 2002 ~ Disclaimer: MS MVPs neither represent nor work for Microsoft

-Shut down the programs which are running in the background - Displaying zoom list-Using Windows display settings
+Use the Sfc tool to repair - Displaying zoom list-Using Windows display settings